DavidABliss/images_to_pdf/README.md

 	python tiffs_to_pdf.py <path_to_directory> -o <path_to_output_directory>

+An OCR text layer can be applied to the output PDF file(s) using the <code>-t --tesseract</code> switch:

+	python tiffs_to_pdf.py <path_to_directory> -t

+The tesseract switch requires that pytesseract be installed in your working environment.
+In Windows, Tesseract must be installed and mapped to the <code>PATH</code> system environment variable.

-The output switch can be used with or without the recursive switch.
+All switches can be used in combination with one another.